top of page

 God’s Gift of Wisdom (James 1:4-5)

-James continues his encouragement for the believer’s joy in trials, because God is doing something greater and more wonderful than we imagined.
+Here James continues his encouragement for the believer’s joy in trials.
+God is doing something greater and more wonderful than we imagined.
 He is testing our faith to give us steadfastness, and this steadfastness has the fruit of Christian maturity.

 Steadfastness

-The Greek word is hupomoné and can be translated more fully as “patient perseverance with hopefulness.”
-This same Greek word is used in 1 Thessalonians 1:3, “remembering before our God and Father your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ.”
+The Greek word for steadfastness is hupomoné* and can be translated more fully as “patient perseverance with hopefulness.”
+This same Greek word is used in 1 Thessalonians 1:3, “remembering before our God and Father your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ” (emphasis added).
 And in Colossians 1:9-11 we hear the echoes of James 1:2-5,

 that you may be filled with the knowledge of His will in all spiritual wisdom and understanding, so as to walk in a manner worthy of the Lord, fully pleasing to Him: bearing fruit in every good work and increasing in the knowledge of God; being strengthened with all power, according to His glorious might, for all endurance and patience with joy…

-How precious to God is steadfastness and patience in the life of the believer!
+How precious to God is steadfastness and patience in the life of the believer.
 He never ceases to work this in us.
 As trials test and prove our oneness with Christ, the desire to “count it all joy” also increases in us.
-“Patient perseverance with hopefulness” becomes a reality in our lives.
+This is how “patient perseverance with hopefulness” becomes a reality in our lives.

 Perfect and Complete